Family Food on the Table

 Olive oil: You could also use melted butter in place of the olive oil if you prefer.

-Leftovers: Leftover roasted potatoes, once cooled, can be stored in a covered container in the refrigerator for up to 4-5 days.
+Leftovers: Leftover smashed potatoes, once cooled, can be stored in a covered container in the refrigerator for up to 4-5 days.
 Reheat on a sheet pan in the oven or toaster oven on low broil until warmed through, about 5 minutes.
+You can reheat in the microwave but they'll lose some of the crispy edges.

 Video